OpenNMT/opennmt.github.io/Advanced.md

 ## Data Preparation

-### Pre-trained embeddings

-When training with small amounts of data, performance can be improved by starting with pretrained embeddings.
-The arguments `-pre_word_vecs_dec` and `-pre_word_vecs_enc` can be used to specify these files.
-The pretrained embeddings must be manually constructed torch serialized matrices that correspond to the src and tgt dictionary files.
-By default these embeddings will be updated during training, but they can be held fixed using `-fix_word_vecs_enc` and `-fix_word_vecs_dec`.

 ### Word features

 OpenNMT supports additional features on source and target words in the form of **discrete labels**.